zhouxkgb/firstStudy/readme.txt

-this is something in file！
+﻿this is something in file！

-git is a version conrol system git is free software git update
+git is a version conrol system git is free software